ajrcarey/pdfium-render/README.md

   library is not available.
 * Late binding to Pdfium means that `pdfium-render` can be compiled to WASM for running in a browser; this is not possible with `pdfium-sys`.
-* Pdfium is composed as a set of separate modules, each covering a separate aspects of PDF creation, rendering, and editing. `pdfium-sys` only provides bindings for the subset of functions exposed by Pdfium's view module; `pdfium-render` aims to ultimately provide bindings to all non-interactive functions exposed by all Pdfium modules, including document creation and editing functions.
+* Pdfium is composed as a set of separate modules, each covering a different aspect of PDF creation, rendering, and editing. `pdfium-sys` only provides bindings for the subset of functions exposed by Pdfium's view module; `pdfium-render` aims to ultimately provide bindings to all non-interactive functions exposed by all Pdfium modules, including document creation and editing functions.